-What are the causes of physical disabilities?

-What are the factors that influence community's attitudes towards persons with disabilities?

-What are the community's practices towards persons with disabilities?
+- (i) What are the causes of disabilities? - (ii) What are the factors that influence societal policy frame work and practices towards persons with disabilities? - (iii)What are societal policy frame work and practices and their influence on social economic development of people with disabilities in Somalia?